mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 7. S unordered is retired: it enumerates all available arms, has no disjoint-FIRST route, and is slower than the accepted-M2 idiomatic control on every success/internal/result point.
-8. D unordered is correctness-green but performance-RED.
+8. The first D assay was correctness-green but performance-RED.
 Formal success/internal/result ranges are 1.427–1.525× at 4, 2.708–3.406× at 8,
    4.607–5.403× at 16 and 9.559–12.212× at 33; the 9.559× AB point prevents
    bootstrap or admission.
-Every formal fixture is disjoint (`residuals: 0`); overlap correctness exists, but residual-overlap performance is unmeasured.
-Candidate grammar heap is about 1.9–2.6× control.
+Every formal fixture is disjoint (`residuals: 0`); overlap correctness existed without a residual-route performance result.
+Candidate grammar heap was about 1.9–2.6× control.
 9. U's reported four-run production JSON range of +21.3% to +45.4% has no raw log in its manifest and is unsealed.
 The guard remains RED, but that range carries no evidence credit.
 P2-L seals a later unchanged-production